Permutation Weighting: Problem Statement and Related Work

-To improve efficiency. many practitioners use the H\'{a}jek \cite{hajek1964} estimator which replaces $N$ with the sum of the weights, $\sum_{i=1}^N \frac{1}{p(a_i\mid \mathbf{x}_i)}$.
-When the marginal distribution of treatment is far from uniform both inverse propensity score weighting and the H\'{a}jek estimator can have high variance.
-To remedy this, Robins~\citep{robins1997causal} proposes stabilizing the inverse-probability weighting~(IPSW) by placing the marginal density of treatment in the numerator, i.e., $\E[Y(a)] \approx \frac{1}{N} \sum_{i=1}^N \frac{p(a_i)y_i}{p(a_i\mid \mathbf{x}_i)}$.
+i.e. reweighting individual units provides unbiased estimates of the dose-response surface.
+In the binary or categorical treatment case, this allows direct aggregation of effects through a weighted average that is consistent for the dose-response.
+In the continuous case, consistency requires approaches such as \citet{kennedy2016doublerobust}, which uses local regression to aggregate units together with similar observed dosage.
+To improve efficiency, many practitioners use the \citet{hajek1964} estimator which renormalizes weighted averages based on the sum of the weights rather than the number of units; this improves variance in exchange for a small bias which disappears quickly with increasing sample size.
+When the marginal distribution of treatment is far from uniform, both inverse propensity score weighting and the H\'{a}jek estimator can have high variance.
+To remedy this, \citet{robins1997causal} proposed inverse-propensity stabilized weighting~(IPSW) which modifies IPW by placing the marginal density of treatment in the numerator, i.e.,

-When the conditional distribution has been correctly specified, inverse propensity score weighting results in the balance condition~\cite{rosenbaum1983central}, i.e. $p(A, X) = p(A)p(X)$.
-However, when the conditional distribution is not well specified, either in terms of the functional form or the assumed sufficient set of pretreatment covariates, inverse propensity score weighting will fail to produce balance and the resulting causal estimate may be badly biased ~\cite{harder2010propensity, kang2007demystifying}.
+When the conditional distribution has been correctly specified in the propensity score estimation procedure, IPW results in the balance condition~\citep{rosenbaum1983central}, i.e. the weighted distribution of $\mathbf{X}$ is the same for all values of $\mathbf{A}$.
+However, when the conditional distribution is \emph{not} well specified, either in terms of the functional form or the assumed sufficient set of pretreatment covariates, inverse propensity score weighting may fail to produce balance on the observed covariates, and the resulting causal estimate may be badly biased ~\citep{harder2010propensity, kang2007demystifying}.